Codrineye/Codrineye-s-TPT2-Compendium/TPT2 Scripting/Codrineye's Compactors/Codrineye's Blueprint Compactor/Compactor manual.md

 The Compactor can only reset the timer when it enters idle mode, as it's made to support multiple compactors running at the same time, even if these copies weren't started for your blueprint.<br>
 This design decision was made to support cases in which you'd want to send an additional recording after the previous one was finalized.

+It is recommended that you end the compactor by setting the called_ID to idle mode using `{caller.set(idle_mode)}`.
+The string idle_mode is a constant string defined in the `Blueprint Compactor resources`.

 # Usign the Secures Compactor